New York Brain Hemorrhage Lawyer

 Cleveland Clinic defines a brain hemorrhage as “bleeding between the skull and brain tissue, or of the brain tissue itself.”
 However, this medical description does little to describe the long-lasting and devastating effects that individuals with this condition may suffer.

 While a brain hemorrhage can result from a non-traumatic event, it is often the result of a traumatic accident caused by the negligence of another party.

-If you believe that your or a loved one’s brain hemorrhage injury was caused by negligence, let our lawyers explain your rights and legal options.
-Since 1988, Dansker & Aspromonte Associates has fought for injury victims just like you throughout the New York City metropolitan area, including Brooklyn, Manhattan, the Bronx, Queens, Staten Island, Nassau County, and Suffolk County.
-Call us today at (212) 732-2929 to learn more about how we can help.
+If you believe that your or a loved one’s injury was caused by negligence, let our New York brain hemorrhage injury lawyers explain your rights and legal options.
+We fight for injury victims just like you throughout the New York City metropolitan area, including Brooklyn, Manhattan, the Bronx, Queens, Staten Island, Nassau County, and Suffolk County.

-There are many different kinds of traumatic events that can cause a brain hemorrhage.
+Many different kinds of traumatic events can cause a brain hemorrhage.
 A brain hemorrhage is usually the result of a traumatic blow to the head or rapid movement of the head.
-A few of the most common types of brain hemorrhage cases which we have handled include:
+A few of the most common types of brain hemorrhage cases that we have handled include:

 - Motor vehicle accidents

 - Pedestrian accidents

 - Slips, trips, falls, and other premises liability accidents